smartEnergyResearchLab/PilotStudyPaper/README.md

 # Pilot Study Paper

 Code used for a paper submitted for publication.
+This paper analyses the effects of different recruitment methods on recruitment outcomes using the SERL pilot study data - https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8643

 ## Pre-print